odan/slim4-skeleton/docs/testing.md

 Please take a look at this example test:

-* `tests/TestCase/Domain/User/UserRepositoryTest.php`
+* `tests/TestCase/Domain/User/Repository/UserCreatorRepositoryTest.php`

 ### Fixtures

-See: `tests/Fixture/`

-todo: Add more description
+The fixture directory is: `tests/Fixture/`

 ### Seeds

-See: `resources/seeds/`

-todo: Add more description
+The seeds directory is: `resources/seeds/`

 ## Acceptance Tests

 Everything is prepared to run mocked HTTP tests.

-You don't need external services like [Postman](https://www.getpostman.com/), because it's possible to simulate all requests yourself.

-Please have a look at these sample tests in `tests/TestCase/Action` directory.
+Have a look at these examples: `tests/TestCase/Action/`

-**Tip:** Try out [Codeception](https://codeception.com/) for more advanced acceptance tests.
+**Tip:** Try out [Codeception](https://codeception.com/) for even more advanced acceptance tests.

 ### API test with curl

-Under linux you have to install curl to make HTTP requests to your api:
+Under linux you may have to install curl to make HTTP requests to your API:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{"key1":"value1","key2":"value2"}' http://localhost:8080